Machine Learning with a Reject Option: A survey: Link to other research areas

 \subsection{Active learning}

-In active learning~\citep{Settles2009b,Fu2013,Zhang2014,Nguyen2019b}, the learning algorithm interacts with an oracle who provides feedback to help guide the learner.
-Its original motivation was to avoid having to label large amounts of data to achieve acceptable performance.
-Instead, the algorithm should identify those examples whose labels would be most beneficial to the learner.
-The goal is to achieve high predictive performance while avoiding the cost associated with labeling large amounts of data.
+Active learning~\citep{Settles2009b,Fu2013,Zhang2014,Nguyen2019b} involves the interaction between a learning algorithm and an oracle who provides feedback to guide the learner.
+Its purpose is to reduce the need for labeling large amounts of data while still achieving high predictive performance.
+The algorithms focus on identifying the examples that would be most beneficial for the learner to label, thus minimizing the associated labeling costs.

-The key similarity between active learning and learning with rejection is that they both focus on examples where the model is uncertain.
-However, they fundamentally differ in why they are interested in this uncertainty.
-In active learning, the uncertainty is important at training time as its goal is to make learning more efficient with respect to the amount of labeled data that is needed to learn an accurate model.
-Its intuition is that if the model is uncertain about an example's label, this indicates that acquiring this label could improve the model's performance.
-In contrast, learning with rejection wants to capture uncertainty at test time to avoid making a misprediction.
-Another difference is that outliers are not of interest in active learning because knowing their label does not improve the learned model whereas novelty rejection wants to identify such examples because they may decrease the performance of the model.
+Active learning and learning with rejection share the focus on uncertain examples~\citep{Amin2021}.
+However, they differ in their motivations for addressing uncertainty.
+In active learning, uncertainty is crucial during training to improve efficiency by minimizing the amount of labeled data required for an accurate model.
+In contrast, learning with rejection aims to capture uncertainty at test time to prevent mispredictions.
+Its focus is on avoiding unreliable predictions based on uncertain examples.

+\changed{Another difference is that outliers are not always considered.
+For instance, methods based on discriminative learning cannot express low-density regions. \citet{Sharma2017} determine uncertain examples based on evidence measures that support the positive ($E_{+1}$) or negative class ($E_{-1}$) in binary classification.
+An example $x$ has an uncertain class if $E_{+1}(x) \approx E_{-1}(x)$.
+Two cases are distinguished based on the magnitude of the evidence: if both $E_{+1}$ and $E_{-1}$ are large, the model is uncertain because of strong, but conflicting evidence for both classes, while if both $E_{+1}$ and $E_{-1}$ are small, the model is uncertain because of insufficient evidence for either class.
+Because both cases assume that a model is uncertain if $P(Y|X)\approx 0.5$ when using a uniform prior, they both correspond to our ambiguity rejection scenario. }

-However, combining these two fields could be of great use~\citep{Korycki2019}.
+\changed{Combining active learning with machine learning with rejection} could be of great use~\citep{Korycki2019,Puchkin2022,Shekhar2020a}.
 When the interaction with an oracle is possible, it may be of interest to query the rejected test examples.
-New data types could be identified by the novelty rejection, while ambiguity rejection may fine-tune the decision boundary.
+New data types could be identified by novelty rejection, while ambiguity rejection may fine-tune the decision boundary.